 - Begin by pulling your chicken from the refrigerator and placing it into a large plastic bag.
-Pour ¼ cup of the cayenne pepper sauce into the bag over the chicken, place back into the refrigerator, and let this marinate for 1 hour.
+Pour ¼ cup of the hot sauce into the bag over the chicken, place back into the refrigerator, and let marinate for 1 hour.

 - When the chicken is almost finished marinating, gather all of the remaining items on the counter.

 - Preheat the oven to 400°F.

 - Measure the panko breadcrumbs, garlic powder, salt, pepper, onion powder, and chili powder into a bowl and mix.

 - Take out a large cast iron or oven-safe skillet and place over medium heat.
 Remove chicken from the refrigerator.

 - You’re going to take each piece of marinated chicken and coat it in the seasoned breadcrumb mixture.
 Put the breadcrumbs on a plate and then put a piece of chicken on top and add crumbs from around the plate on top of the chicken.
 Push down on the crumbs, fairly firmly, all over the chicken.
 Then flip it over and add more crumbs to the now top side and push down on those as well.